fhumbertodf/dicionario/Textos3.md

 In Canada, we have a lot of different foods to choose from.
 In my city, there are a lot of Italian restaurants.
 My favorite food at the Italian restaurant is pizza.
-My parents would rather have spaghetti or lasagna.
+My parents would rather have spaghetti or lasagne.
 There are Greek restaurants, Mexican restaurants and Chinese restaurants; in fact, there are restaurants from most cultures.
 I can go around from restaurant to restaurant and pretend that I am traveling the world and trying all the different foods from around the world.
 Sometimes I eat things that aren't good for me.